Red, White & Royal Blue (film): Plot

-When Alex comes up with a plan for his mother to win Texas in the upcoming election, he travels there to lead the campaign.
-When he goes to Brooklyn to speak at the Democratic National Convention, Henry unexpectedly visits him.
-Alex later comes out to his mother, who is supportive, but advises him to think about his relationship carefully.
+Alex comes up with a plan for his mother to win Texas, their home state, in the upcoming election.
+After much badgering for his mother to read his plan, he travels to Texas to lead the campaign effort.
+When he goes to Brooklyn to speak at the Democratic National Convention, Henry surprises him with a visit, where they are later caught and Henry is forced to return home.
+Alex later comes out to his mother, who is supportive, but advises him to consider his relationship with Henry carefully.

-Alex invites Henry to his family's vacation home near Austin, Texas, and Alex begins to tell Henry that he is in love with him, but Henry, fearing that he cannot sustain a love-relationship – since the British royal family will not accept it – preemptively leaves the conversation and flees to England.
-He refuses to respond to Alex's attempts to contact him.
-Alex visits Henry in London unexpectedly and demands an explanation for his behavior.
-Henry admits that he loves Alex too, but explains that his royal position makes it impossible.
-Alex convinces Henry that their relationship is worth fighting for, and the two reconcile.
+Alex invites Henry to his family's vacation home near Austin, Texas, where Alex begins to tell Henry that he is in love with him, but Henry, fearing that he cannot sustain a love-relationship - since the British royal family will not accept it - preemptively leaves the conversation and flees back to England.
+He neglects to respond to Alex's attempts at contact, so Alex travels to London unexpectedly and demands an explanation for his behavior.
+Henry explains that his position in the royal family makes loving Alex difficult, and requests patience.
+Alex convinces Henry that their relationship is worth fighting for, and he can be patient as required.

-Shortly after Alex returns to the U.S., Alex and Henry's personal e‑mails to each other are hacked and posted online by a political journalist who had a brief, drunken make-out session with Alex; the posted e-mails are widely read and reported in the press.
-In response, Alex makes a touching speech.
+Shortly after Alex returns to the U.S., Alex and Henry's personal e‑mails to each other are hacked and posted online, followed by wide coverage in the press.
+In response, Alex makes a touching speech admitting that he is in a romantic relationship with Henry.
 The King orders all Alex's and Henry's means of contact cut off.
 Zahra Bankston, the White House Deputy Chief of Staff, gets in touch with Shaan, Henry's equerry, and Alex and Henry are finally able to talk.
 Alex immediately flies to London to reunite with Henry.
 King James III summons them to a meeting and tells them that they cannot be together, since their relationship is incompatible with royal tradition and the expectations of the public.
 However, Henry's supportive sister Beatrice notices a crowd gathered in front of Buckingham Palace in support of them, and she cites news reports of similar crowds all over the U.K. Alex and Henry kiss in front of the window, then step outside together onto the balcony and openly greet the cheering public as a couple.